 - Personal Services- typically personal services require the development of a contract, an example are contracts with individuals to provide referee or artisan services at City events. - Professional Service- typically professional services require the development of a contract and include but are not limited to architectural, engineering, business, financial, marketing or legal services.
-These services may be competitively bid through a Request for Proposal (RFP) or Request for Qualifications (RFQs) process if in the best interest of the City. - Planning Services contracts for strategic planning and management services.
+These services may also be competitively bid through either a Request for Proposal (RFP) or Request for Qualifications (RFQs) process depending on the service if in the best interest of the City. - Planning Services contracts for strategic planning and management services.
 These services may be competitively bid through a Request for Proposal (RFP) or Request for Qualifications (RFQs) process if in the best interest of the City.